 What is Taekwondo?

-Taekwondo is the art that originated in Korea and is recognized as one of the oldest forms of martial arts in the world, reaching back over 2,000 years.
+Taekwondo is a kicking and punching art that originated in Korea.
 The name was selected for its appropriate description of the art: Tae (foot), Kwon (hand), Do (way) or the “Way of striking hands and feet”.

 Taekwondo in the United States